m-guidali/vue-headful/readme.md

-# vue-headful
+# vue3-headful

-vue-headful allows to set the title and several meta tags of your document from any Vue.js view. vue-headful is a tiny wrapper around [Headful](https://github.com/troxler/headful), a generic library to set meta tags with JavaScript.
+vue3-headful allows to set the title and several meta tags of your document from any Vue.js view in any Vue3 App. vue3-headful is a tiny wrapper around [Headful](https://github.com/troxler/headful), a generic library to set meta tags with JavaScript.

 ## Install

 ```
-npm i vue-headful
+npm i vue3-headful
 ```

 ## Usage